HIV Prevention

 • If you inject drugs, do not share your needles, syringes, or other drug equipment with other people.

-Yes, HIV medicines are also used for post-exposure prophylaxis (PEP) and to prevent perinatal transmission of HIV.
+Yes, in addition to ART and HIV PrEP, HIV medicines are also used for post-exposure prophylaxis (PEP) and to prevent perinatal transmission of HIV.

 • Post-exposure prophylaxis (PEP)

-PEP means taking HIV medicines within 72 hours after a possible exposure to HIV to prevent HIV infection.
-PEP should be used only in emergency situations.
-It is not meant for regular use by people who may be exposed to HIV frequently.
+PEP refers to taking a short course (28 days) of HIV medicines within 72 hours after a possible exposure to HIV to prevent HIV infection.
+PEP should be used only in emergency situations and it is not meant for regular use by people who may be exposed to HIV frequently.
 For more information, read the HIVinfo fact sheet on Post-Exposure Prophylaxis (PEP).

 • Prevention of perinatal transmission of HIV

-Pregnant people with HIV take HIV medicines for their own health and to prevent perinatal transmission of HIV (HIV can be passed from a person with HIV to their child during pregnancy, childbirth, or breastfeeding).
-After birth, babies born to people with HIV receive HIV medicine to protect them from infection with any HIV that may have passed from mother to child during childbirth.
+Pregnant women with HIV take HIV medicines for their own health and to prevent perinatal transmission of HIV.
+After birth, babies receive HIV medicine to protect them from infection with any HIV that may have passed from mother to child during childbirth.
 For more information, read the HIVinfo fact sheet on Preventing Perinatal Transmission of HIV.

 From CDC: